-Pennsylvania courts place the burden upon the plaintiff to establish through expert testimony the existence of all risks of the chosen treatment, alternative methods of treatment, and risks of alternatives as well as causation.
+Pennsylvania law mandates that a plaintiff must file a certificate of merit supporting a claim for lack of informed consent.
+Pa.R.C.P.
+1042.3.
+Additionally, Pennsylvania courts place the burden upon the plaintiff to establish through expert testimony the existence of all risks of the chosen treatment, alternative methods of treatment, and risks of alternatives as well as causation.

 In Festa v.
 Greenberg, 511 A.2d 1371, 1376 (Pa.
 Super.
 Ct.
-1986), the court specifically held that expert testimony is required to establish the following three elements: (1) the existence of risks in the specific medical procedure; (2) the existence of alternative methods of treatment; and (3) the attending risks of such alternatives.
-Following Cooper v.
-Roberts, 286 A.2d 647 (Pa.
-Super.
-Ct.
-1971), the Festa court stated that once these three elements are established by expert testimony, it is for the trier of fact to determine the materiality of those risks.
+1986), the court held that expert testimony is required to establish the following three elements: (1) the existence of risks in the specific medical procedure; (2) the existence of alternative methods of treatment; and (3) the attending risks of such alternatives.
+The Festa court stated that once these three elements are established by expert testimony, it is for the trier of fact to determine the materiality of those risks.
 Id. at 1376-77.

-However, expert testimony in the context of an informed consent claim is not required with respect to alleged emotional injuries that are obviously connected to surgery to which a patient did not consent.
-Montgomery v.
-Bazaz-Sehgal, 798 A.2d 742, 752 (Pa.
-2002).
+However, expert testimony is not required with respect to alleged emotional injuries that are obviously connected to surgery to which a patient did not consent.
+Montgomery, 798 A.2d at 752.
 For example, in Hartenstine v.
-Daneshoost, Plaintiff alleged that consent to surgery was obtained following the physician's misrepresentation of the surgical procedure to be performed.
-Hartenstine v.
-Daneshoost, 2008 Pa.
+Daneshoost, plaintiff alleged that consent to surgery was obtained following the physician's misrepresentation of the surgical procedure to be performed.
+NO: 2005-C-2059V, 2008 Pa.
 D. & C. Dec.
-LEXIS 60, at \1-2 (Pa.
-C.P.
+LEXIS 60, at 1-2 (Pa.
+Ct.
+Com.
+Pl.
 Jan.
 16, 2008).
 The trial court held that in the situation where misrepresentation of the surgical procedure to be performed occurs, expert testimony is not required to support a claim based on medical battery.
 Id.